 Call this direct line and speak with Rob immediately: (801) 363-8500

-A wrongful death attorney understands that when a person is killed in an accident caused by the actions of another person, it can take both an emotional and financial toll on their family.
+A wrongful death lawyer Salt Lake City UT community members depend on from Rasmussen & Miner understands that when a person is killed in an accident caused by the actions of another person, it can take both an emotional and financial toll on their family.
 Under the laws of the state of state, survivors of the victim killed can file a wrongful death claim against the responsible party to recover financial compensation for losses the death has caused.

 For more than two decades, Rasmussen & Miner has assisted families to obtain the compensation they deserve.
 We understand that although no amount of money will make up for the loss of your loved one, a wrongful death settlement can ease the financial burden associated with their passing.